SparkPost/deep-links/iOS/README.md

 The return mechanism must use a callback function, because `dataTask` is async.

 `ViewController.swift`:
-- Basic file, surfacing two `UILabels` to display the incoming (tracked) result URL and the original resolved URL.
+- Basic file, surfacing two `UILabels` that display the incoming (tracked) result URL and the original resolved URL.

+`apple-app-site-association`
+- Update to match your app ID and bundle ID.

-## Example app running
+## Demonstration

 Email can contain a mix of tracked deep links and tracked regular links that open in browser - see example [here](anim.md).